dvklopfenstein/goatools_simulation/README.md

 ## Summary of Simulations

-Stochastic simulations of multitudes of **Gene Ontology Enrichment Analyses** (GOEAs) are run on sets of randomly generated gene lists which are various sizes and contain various percentages of genes enriched with _Humoral response_.
+Stochastic simulations of multitudes of **Gene Ontology Enrichment Analyses** (GOEAs) are run on sets of randomly generated gene lists.
+The study gene lists are of various sizes and contain various percentages of genes enriched in a particular set of biological processes.
+In the simulations shown, the enrichment is _Humoral response_.

-The results are analyzed to determine the percentages the _Humoral response_ genes in the study which are correctly discovered by the thousands of gene ontology analyses.
+The results are analyzed to determine the percentages of study genes which are enriched in _Humoral response_ and are correctly discovered by the GOEAs.

 ## Figures
 In all figures:
-  * **False Null** (aka **Non-True Null**) genes are enriched in any of 124 _Humoral Response_.
+  * **False Null** (aka **Non-True Null**) study genes are enriched in _Humoral response_ by randomling chosing the study genes from any of the 124 _Humoral Response_ genes.
-  * **True Null** genes are general population genes not enriched in _Humoral Response_.
+  * **True Null** genes are randomly chosen from the large general population genes not enriched in _Humoral Response_.

 **Figure List:**
   * [Figure 1) GOEA Simulations with original assocations](